StoglRobotics/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

     If not set, it is guessed from the current path using the folder's name.

-The script will ask you for some additional input.
+The script will ask for some additional input.

+After all files are copied and placeholders set, changes are automatically staged in git.